ZdravkoHvarlingov/FMI-data-structures-2019-2020/exercise10/README.md

     -   make a method, which given a sentence returns if there is a path from the root to a leaf node which describe exactly this sentence.
 Return the chain of people who made the words;
     -   consider that every two labels should be concatenated with a single space;
     ![example tree](example-tree.png)
     - for example in the given tree "Car is the thing I want" is inside the tree with chain Arnold -> Ivet -> Radancho.
-SDP is an awesome subject is not inside the tree;
+"SDP is an awesome subject!" is not inside the tree;

 ### Tips:
 1. use map/hash map to represent the edges comming out of a specific node;